Sairaghav1999/Poison-tap/README.md

 Made a few tweaks to the samyk's poison tap in the js file for the backdoor .
+This is a pentesting box.
+It performs 3 major attacks using rasberry pi.

 # [PoisonTap](https://samy.pl/poisontap/) - siphons cookies, exposes internal router & installs web backdoor on locked computers